yyhh-org/site/content/achieve-high-throughput-and-low-latency-through-adaptive-asynchronous-transaction.md

 I demonstrated that Datalevin performs complex queries faster than PostgreSQL.
 A common reaction is, "Oh, have you tested writing speed?
 I imagine that when there are indices for everything (as in the case of Datalevin), writing speed could be significantly slower."
-This post aims to address that write-speed concern.
+This post aims to address that write speed concern.

-When discussing database write speed, throughput and latency are the two key performance metrics.
+When discussing database write speed, **throughput** and **latency** are the two key performance metrics.
 Throughput is the number of transactions the system can process in a given amount of time—the higher the throughput, the better the system.
 Latency is the amount of time it takes to process a single transaction from start to finish.
 In durable databases, this refers to the time between when